1. Admission to WCJC:

 Potential students must complete application for admission to the Radiologic Technology Program.

-A transcript from each college attended including WCJC must be turned in with the Radiology Program application.** Must have unofficial transcripts from each college attended even if other colleges are on WCJC transcripts.
+A transcript from each college attended, including WCJC, must be turned in with the Radiology Program application. **Students must have unofficial transcripts from each college attended even if other colleges appear on WCJC transcripts.

 5. Transcript Evaluation Form:

+a.
 If you have attended a college other than WCJC, then a transcript evaluation MUST be done.
 This request needs to be submitted prior to the program application.
-It is highly suggested that you send the request one semester prior to application deadline (fall semester).
-The form is located at www.wcjc.edu , Admissions, under Office of Admissions and Registration, Student forms, Request for degree/certificate evaluation.
-Fill the form out in ink and either mail or hand deliver to any Registrar's Office.
-When the evaluation is complete it will be emailed to you and a copy forwarded to the Radiologic Technology program.
+It is highly suggested that the request be submitted one semester prior to application deadline (fall semester).
+The form is located on the WCJC website (www.wcjc.edu), under Office of Admissions and Registration, Student forms, Request for degree/certificate evaluation.
+Fill the form out in ink and either mail or hand deliver to the Registrar's office at any WCJC campus.
+When the evaluation is complete, it will be emailed to you and a copy forwarded to the Radiologic Technology program.
 It is the student's responsibility to make sure the program received the evaluation prior to the application deadline.

-- Applicant must submit proof of completion with the application packet due the last Thursday in May.
-The course grade must be a "C" or better.
+c.
+Applicant must submit proof of completion with the application packet due the last Thursday in May.
+The course grade must be a "C" or higher.
 There is no time frame on the prerequisite courses.

 7. ACT Requirement: